 Each edition, Dancehouse’s Keir Choreographic Award (KCA) Public Program accompanies the KCA performance season and is an integral part of this initiative and of Dancehouse’s ongoing commitment to promote dialogue, reflection, accessibility and criticality for the art form, its makers and its audiences.
 It aims to cross-pollinate an array of outstanding thinkers and practitioners from the dance field and other communities of thought in order to provide a unique context in which to consider the deep, subtle ways that dance, with its multiplicity of choreographed and embodied manifestations, connects to the social, the ethical, the political and as importantly, to our most inner selves.

 It has featured performance seasons, panel discussions, book launches, workshops and masterclasses.

 The Keir Choreographic Award Jury

 The Keir Choreographic Award (KCA) is a national biennial award dedicated to the commission, presentation, promotion and dissemination of new Australian choreography.
 KCA invites a national and international jury to commission 8 artists.
-The Jury select the eight new commissions for presentation at Dancehouse, then the four works to tour to Carriageworks in Sydney, and finally awarding one artist and work the $50k cash prize.
+The Jury select the eight new commissions for presentation at Dancehouse in Melbourne, Carriageworks in Sydney and online — finally awarding one artist and work the $50k cash prize.

 The Dancehouse KCA Delegates Program